awesome-starter/website/src/docs.md

 preset proxy on
 ```

-Once enabled, Cloudflare CDN's mirror service will be used to download starter templates.
+Once enabled, FastGit's mirror service will be used to download starter templates.

 ### Turn Off